Nick Madrigal Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings (2022)

-- The Brewers pitching staff was third in MLB last season with a collective 9.5 strikeouts per nine innings.
+- The Brewers pitching staff ranked third in the big leagues last season with a collective 9.5 strikeouts per nine innings.

-- Brewers pitchers combined to give up 190 total home runs at a clip of 1.2 per game (25th in the league).
+- The Brewers surrendered 190 total home runs last season (1.2 per game) to rank 25th in baseball.

-- Woodruff starts for the first time this season for the Brewers.
+- Lauer will take the mound to start for the Brewers, his first of the season.

-- The 30-year-old righty started and threw six innings when he last appeared on Monday, Oct.
-3 against the Arizona Diamondbacks.
+- In his last appearance on Tuesday, Oct.
+4, the 27-year-old left-hander, started and went six scoreless innings against the Arizona Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.